Martens Clause: Clause

 The clause took its name from a declaration read by Friedrich Martens, the delegate of Russia at the Hague Peace Conferences of 1899.
+The Clause was introduced as compromise wording for the dispute between the Great Powers who considered francs-tireurs to be unlawful combatants subject to execution on capture and the smaller states who maintained that they should be considered lawful combatants.
 It reads as follows:

 The Clause appears in a slightly modified form in the 1907 Hague conventions: